NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 information to your AIM record.
 To allow this, you must log into AIM using your CAC.

-When you enter AIM the message, Updated CAC detected.
-Information Updated, will appear at the top of the screen if your CAC needs to be updated.
+When you enter `AIM`_, the message, **Updated CAC detected.
+Information Updated**, will appear at the top of the screen if your CAC needs to be updated.

 .. image:: /images/AIM_CAC_passed_in.png